karmaaazine/AI_Image_Editing_Web_App/README.md

     flask run
     # Or for development with auto-reloading: FLASK_DEBUG=1 flask run
     ```
-    The backend server will typically run on `http://127.0.0.1:5000` by default.
+    The backend server will typically run on `http://localhost:5000` by default.

 4.  **Frontend Setup (React/Next.js):**

     Open a **new terminal window**, navigate into the `frontend` directory, install Node.js dependencies, and start the frontend development server.

     ```bash
-    cd ../frontend # Go back to project root, then into frontend npm install
+    cd ./frontend
+    npm install
     npm start
     ```